 What size cutting board do you actually need?

-The smallest useful size for everyday cooking is 12×10 inches.
-Smaller boards make it frustrating to keep everything on the board, as you're constantly pushing ingredients off the edge.
-For meal prep or cooking larger cuts of meat, an ideal size is from 15×12 to 15×20 inches.
+The most useful size for daily cooking is 12 x 10 inches.
+If smaller boards are used, then it becomes frustrating to keep everything contained on the board, as ingredients are pushed off the sides repeatedly.
+For meal prep or cooking larger pieces of meat, the ideal size is within the range of 15 x 12 up to 15 x 20 inches.
 A good rule of thumb is that your cutting board should be at least as wide as your longest kitchen knife.

 Is wood or plastic better for cutting boards?